rwang23/Technical-Book/TechnicalQuestions/Database.md

 - LEFT JOIN: Return all rows from the left table, and the matched rows from the right table
 - RIGHT JOIN: Return all rows from the right table, and the matched rows from the left table
 - FULL JOIN: A FULL OUTER JOIN is a union of the LEFT OUTER JOIN and RIGHT OUTER JOIN.
+- OUter join: combine two tables into one no matter they match or not

+###SQL injection
+inject” his harmful/malicious SQL code into someone else’s database, and force that database to run his SQL
+####How to prevent
+escaping strings
+use Prepared Statements

 ###Database index
 ####How it does